nextapps-de/mikado/bench/README.md

 That's basically the main difference to other tests<!-- like <a href="https://krausest.github.io/js-framework-benchmark/current.html">this</a>-->.
 Other benchmarks may re-loading the whole page/application after every single test loop.
 This would be a good step away from a real environment and also cannot cover one of the biggest strength of Mikado which is based on several runtime optimizations.

 #### About median values
 Using the median value is very common to normalize the spread in results in a statistically manner.
 But using the median for benchmarking, especially when code runs through a VM, the risk is high that the median value is getting back a false result.
-One of the most factors which is often overseen is the run of the garbage collector, which costs a significantly amount of time.
+One of the most factors which is often overseen is the run of the garbage collector, which costs a significantly amount of time and runs randomly.
 A benchmark which is based on median results will effectively cut out the garbage collector and may produce wrong results.
 A benchmark based on a best run will absolutely cut off the garbage collector.

 This test implementation just using a median to map the results into a normalized scoring index.
 The results are based on the full computation time (btw that also comes closest to a real environment).